kevinnguyen20/data-aggregation-in-distributed-networks/README.md

 # FAQ

-## Kafka is not working as expected
+### Kafka is not working as expected

 Try to change the `sleep` value in `shell-scripts.sh`.
 Increase the value if necessary.
-The probleme arises when the Kafka broker is not running and the user tries to connect to it.
+This problem may occur when the Kafka broker is still starting, but still not running fully and the user tries to connect to it.

-## Flink jobs cannot be submitted
+### Flink jobs cannot be submitted

 The Flink clusters need some time to be up and running.
 Increase the `sleep` value in `shell-scripts.sh` if necessary.